 While it’s not the most exciting investment you’ll ever make, a new roof is one of the best ways to help protect your home and everything in it.
 You’ve chosen your contractor, ordered the shingles and other materials, pulled your permit, and scheduled the date… Good.
-But there’s one thing you’re missing… Your dumpster!
-Rather than just picking a name out of the phone book, be sure educate yourself on your options.
+But there’s one thing you’re missing… You need to rent a dumpster!
+Rather than just picking the first name that pops up on your online search, be sure educate yourself on your options.

 Container Size --> Capacity

 15-yard --> 45 square